Are Distracted Drivers Endangering First Responders?

 If a Distracted Driver Leaves You Injured, Consult with a Central Texas Personal Injury Attorney Today

 Distracted drivers are dangerous drivers.
-If another driver’s distraction leaves you injured, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas is on your side.
+If another driver’s distraction leaves you injured, attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas is on your side.
 Mr. Pritchard has the experience, commitment, and compassion to skillfully advocate for the compensation to which you are entitled.
-We are here to help, so please contact or call us for more information at (254) 220-4225 today.
+We are here to help, so please contact us online or call us at (254) 781-4222 for more information today.

 Categories: